 Network Management: Do You Need Computer Network Support?

 We are creatures that tend to take things for granted.
 What are, at first, miracles of technological advancement become mundane parts of our daily lives.
-Cell phones, Bluetooth and WiFi connections are commonplace worldwide and have permanently enriched many lives.
+Cell phones, Bluetooth and WiFi connections are commonplace and have permanently enriched many lives.

 But nothing is perfect.
 Inevitably, everything needs maintenance or repairs.
-Wireless networks are no different.
+Business computer networks are no different.
 Users often ignore and forget about them until they stop working.
 However, network issues are common, and every business and home user should know some basic network troubleshooting strategies for analyzing problems with networks.
 Here are a few common network problems:

 - Weak WiFi Signal – WiFi is a technology we take for granted.
 We have become accustomed to our home and office WiFi working correctly and to having numerous methods available for connecting to WiFi while on the go.
 However, getting a signal is not always easy.
 Due to geography, EMF emissions or physical location (such as in a basement or near a large metal structure), some areas have inconsistent signals or no signal at all.
 Bluetooth devices, microwave ovens and cordless phones sometimes cause WiFi signal interference.